beyond-decentralized/AIRport/README.md

 - The problem:

-Distributed Applications (DApps) lack an easy-to-use database layer.
+Decentralized Applications (DApps) lack an easy-to-use database layer.

 - Our solution: